awsdocs/amazon-ecs-developer-guide/doc_source/ECS_CLI_installation.md

 ### Verify Using the PGP Signature<a name="ECS_CLI_verify_pgp"></a>

-The ECS CLI executables are cryptographically signed using PGP signatures\.
+The Amazon ECS CLI executables are cryptographically signed using PGP signatures\.
 You can use the following steps to verify the signatures using the GnuPG tool\.

 1. Download and install GnuPG\.
-For more information about GNUpg, see the [GnuPG website](https://www.gnupg.org)\.
+For more information, see the [GnuPG website](https://www.gnupg.org)\.
    + For macOS, we recommend using Homebrew\.
 Install Homebrew using the instructions from their website\.
 For more information, see [Homebrew](https://brew.sh/)\.
 After Homebrew is installed, use the following command from your macOS terminal:

      ```